Mahalakshmi2705/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 Procedure:

 Start the module using module projname().
 Declare the inputs and outputs along with the select lines according to the multiplexer and demultiplexer.
 Use wire to assign intermediate outputs.
 Use and,or and not gates to get the desired output.
 End the module.
 Generate RTL realization and timing diagrams.

-PROGRAMS:

     Program for flipflops  and verify its truth table in quartus using Verilog programming.

     Developed by: MAHALAKSHMI S

     RegisterNumber: 22008601

+program:

     module mux(I0,I1,I2,I3,S0,S1,Y);
     input I0,I1,I2,I3,S0,S1;
     output Y;
     wire S0C,S1C;
     not(S0C,S0);
     not(S1C,S1);
     wire P,Q,R,S;
     and(P,S0C,S1C,I0);
     and(Q,S0C,S1,I1);
     and(R,S0,S1C,I2);
     and(S,S0,S1,I3);
     or(Y,P,Q,R,S);
     endmodule

     Program for 1X4 DeMultiplexer and verify its truth table in quartus using Verilog programming.
     Developed by: MAHALAKSHMI S
     RegisterNumber: 22008601

+program:

     module demux(I,S0,S1,Y0,Y1,Y2,Y3);
     input I,S0,S1;
     output Y0,Y1,Y2,Y3;
     wire S0C,S1C;
     not(S0C,S0);
     not(S1C,S1);
     and(Y0,I,S0C,S1C);
     and(Y1,I,S0C,S1);
     and(Y2,I,S0,S1C);
     and(Y3,I,S0,S1);
     endmodule

 RTL LOGIC :